[Written by: Shlomi Fish]

 Joey: You know, I wonder what Ayn Rand would have thought about it.

 Chandler: Well, if she had survived all of the five heart attacks she would

 have received when hearing our story, I’d say she would have totally dug it.

 [Cut to Wynand’s office.
 He’s sitting there at his desk.]

 Joey’s Voice: After the events described previously, Gail Wynand decided to

-turn his newspaper into a benevolent newspaper, hailing the productive scions
+transform his newspaper empire into a benevolent newspaper empire, hailing the

-of America, etc. etc. So, he decided to get rid of some bad weed.
+productive scions of America, etc. etc. So, he decided to get rid of some bad

 [Toohey enters through the door.]

 Toohey: Did you want to see me, Mr. Wynand?